Welcome to our RELOCAL Project – and to our first newsletter!

 RELOCAL has now been running for over half a year and some important milestones have been reached.
 The theoretical framework for the project has been developed, and based on this, the manual for our case study research is being drawn up.
 The case study selection process is also in full swing and the project teams will carry out eight pilot case studies in order to test the practices and processes laid down in the manual for case study research.
 The full set of 33 case studies will be launched in 2018.

-Concerning other preparatory work, Work Package 5, led by the Technical University of Delft, delivered a data inventory report on the availability of geocoded longitudinal, individual-level (micro) data with respect to social and spatial inequality.
 We also spoke with David Simons, director of the Mistra Urban Futures initiative at Chalmers University and an expert on spatiality and spatial justice – his impressions are now posted on our newly created YouTube gallery, along with the opinions of several more researchers and policy makers.
+See the interview here

 IN-DEPTH Release – RELOCAL Conceptual Framework